Learning Disabilities & Autism

 Restrictive practice in learning disability and autism services is the single most frequently cited area in enforcement action across this sector.
 Services that use restriction as a first response rather than a last resort are in a vulnerable regulatory position.

-CQC will look for evidence that every restriction is actively being reduced — in frequency, in duration, and in scope.
+Inspectors will look for evidence that every restriction is actively being reduced — in frequency, in duration, and in scope.
 Flat or increasing restriction data, without a documented reduction plan, will be treated as a governance failure.
 This applies to physical restrictions, environmental restrictions, and chemical restraint — including restrictions so embedded in daily routine that staff no longer identify them as restrictions at all.

 A PBS plan that is written but not understood by the staff delivering support is not a PBS plan — it is an unread document.